 7.2.
 THE IMAGES OF MOTHER IN ENGLISH AND VIETNAMESE PEACE MOTHER SONG LYRICS

 The first discussion will focus on the images of mother in English peace song lyrics.
 The analysis of Transitivity as well as Mood and Modality in English songs reveals two key features of the mothers in English peace songs.
-Firstly, they are dedicated caregivers who take care of their chidren both physically and mentally.
+Firstly, they are dedicated caregivers who take care of their children both physically and mentally.
 This point is expressed through material clauses (33%) with concrete and abstract verbs.
 Concrete material verbs reconstruct the mothers’ activities or the jobs the mothers did to give their children a better life.

-Secondly, the mothers are an indispensable part in the soldiers’-children’s lives.
+Secondly, the mothers are an indispensable part in the children’s lives.
 This time the mothers are compared to the light, another time the mothers play as the motivation for the children to firmly stay on the journey of life.
 The authors adopt relational clauses (30%) to display this aspect.
 In terms of mood types, like in English war songs, the declarative (97%) continues to be the primary mood type in depicting the images of mother in English peace songs.
 A small number of modal elements are employed in English peace song lyrics and most of them are modality expressions of probability (18%); only 1% is modality expressions of obligation.
 Although employed in a limited number, to some extent, modality assists the characters in the songs in expressing their attitudes or desire.

-The next discussion will centre on the images of mother in Vietnamese peace songs.
+The next discussion will centre on the images of mother in Vietnamese peace mother song lyrics.
 The analysis of Transitivity in Vietnamese songs provides linguistic evidence for the researcher to reach the conclusion about some prominent features of Vietnamese mothers in peace-time.
 In the first place, the Vietnamese mothers devoted their youth and their life to bringing up their children.
 This feature is depicted effectively through relational processes (35%).
-As discussed in chapter 7, in relational clauses in Vietnamese peace songs, even when the Carrier (Identified) in the clause is not the mother, the focus of the clauses is still the mother.
+In relational clauses in Vietnamese peace songs, even when the Carrier (Identified) in the clause is not the mother, the focus of the clauses is still the mother.
 It is because the domain or the Identifier (Attribute) targeted is the mother.
 The composers have adopted a wide range of epithets to ascribe precious values to the mothers, which are illustrated in the preceding pages.
 Let us take a look at some of examples again.

 They are diligent women who are willing to accept a harsh life to bring a brighter future to their children.
 In addition, material processes (32%) also clarify specific the mothers’ actions in daily life to take care of their children.
 Although the circumstantial element is optional in the process, in some cases of Vietnamese clause, it is indispensable in completing the meaning of the clause.
 To put it differently, without the circumstantial, the clause cannot convey the meaning to the readers/listeners fully.
 As mentioned in the previous pages, the circumstantial elements provide the information about time, place, manner...that enable the readers/listeners adequately understand the mothers’ sacrifice.
 Circumstance of location (31%) and circumstance of manner (~31%) are employed with the highest percentage and form a major part in song lyrics to portray the images of mother in Vietnamese peace songs.